cyverse/cyverse-sdk/docs/register-your-cluster.md

+# Tutorial: Use Your Own Cluster on CyVerse

-The [CyVerse SDK](https://github.com/cyverse/cyverse-sdk) currently guides developers through the process of creating apps that run on [TACC](https://www.tacc.utexas.edu/) supercomputers, which requires both a TACC account and an active allocation.
+The [application development tutorial](app-dev.html) guides developers through the process of creating apps that run on [TACC](https://www.tacc.utexas.edu/) supercomputers, which requires both a TACC account and an active allocation.
-For users without an active allocation, they can request to be added to the [iPlant-Collabs allocation](https://github.com/cyverse/cyverse-sdk/blob/dee56dfbd6e18ef25066a4acec66ba834242b827/docs/iplant-assumptions.md), which allows developers to *prototype* CyVerse applications.
+Users without an active allocation can request access to the [iPlant-Collabs allocation](getting-started-initial-assumptions.html), which allows developers to *prototype* CyVerse applications.
-I stress the word prototype because the iPlant-Collabs allocation is relatively small on purpose to make sure unvetted apps aren't burning away all the compute time allotted for CyVerse.
+We stress the word prototype because the iPlant-Collabs allocation is relatively small and shared between all developers, so long-running applications will quickly deplete it for everyone.
-This methodology is great to generate new apps, the apps needs to be reviewed and published by administrators before they can be run at scale on CyVerse.
+This methodology is great to generate new apps, and experience the HPC environment they will run on, but they will always need to be reviewed and published by administrators before they can be run at scale on CyVerse.

-If a user already has access to a high-performance cluster at their own institution, they can circumvent the constrains of iPlant-Collabs by registering their own [executionSystem](http://developer.agaveapi.co/#execution-systems) to the Agave API and running apps on it from the CyVerse Discovery Environment.
+This tutorial explains how to register your own cluster with CyVerse to enable:
+- Higher job throughput
+- Private large-scale applications
+- Personal applications dependent on licenses

 <script>
 function gVal(id) {